 Step 1: Mix and color resin

-Start by mixing 15 ml of Resin Obsession super clear resin.
-This epoxy resin is perfect for this project because it cures hard.
+Start by mixing 1/2 ounces (total) of Resin Obsession super clear resin.
 Then, add a tiny bit of Resin Obsession opaque purple to color the resin.
 The dot at the end of a toothpick will be plenty of color.

 Step 2: Add to the jewelry blank